 Analyses of groundwater data are discussed in Sections 3-5.

-In Water Year 2008, SqCWD began implementing recommendations in the Evaluation of Water Quality Monitoring Network and Recommendations for Improvement (HydroMetrics LLC, 2007) by installing new bladder pump equipment for sampling and identifying monitoring wells that need to be replaced.
+In Water Year 2008, SqCWD began implementing recommendations in the Evaluation of Water Quality Monitoring Network and Recommendations for Improvement (HydroMetrics LLC, 2007) by installing new sampling equipment and identifying monitoring wells that need to be replaced.